toby5001/ADL-Parameter-Parser/README.md

 // If a parm is not specified in an adlParm, it will look for the nearest parameter reference before it in the code.
 ```
 ```
-// Alternativley, you can directly declare a target parameter for an adlParm v@P.x += chf('x_offset');
+// Alternatively, you can directly declare a target parameter for an adlParm v@P.x += chf('x_offset');
 v@P.y += chf('y_offset');
 v@P.z += chf('z_offset');